taisei-project/taisei/README.md

 * On **macOS**, it's `$HOME/Library/Application Support/taisei`
 * On **Linux**, **\*BSD**, and most other **Unix**-like systems, it's `$XDG_DATA_HOME/taisei` or `$HOME/.local/share/taisei`

+This is refered to as the **Storage Directory**.
 You can set the environment variable `TAISEI_STORAGE_PATH` to override this behaviour.

 ## Game controller support